bartfeenstra/reactives/README.md

 itself.

 ## Usage
-For any type to be reactive, it must have a `react` attribute containing a `reactives.ReactorController`.
-The most common way to achieve this, is to decorate that type with `@reactives.reactive`.
-Some classes are provided that are reactive and can be instantiated or inherited from directly.
+For any type to be reactive, it must extend `reactives.factory.Reactive` and set a `reactives.ReactorController` instance in its `__init__()` method.
+For any of the types supported by default, you only have to decorate your type or value with `@reactives.reactive`.
+Additionally, some classes are provided that are reactive and can be instantiated or inherited from directly.

 ### Custom classes
 Decorate a class to make its individual instances reactive: